For years now, Gillette has been dominating the cartridge razor market.

 We’re going to look closely at two popular variants in their product line – the Gillette MACH3 and Fusion ProGlide.

-A lot of experts will tell you that wet shaving is the way to go if you truly want a close shave minus the irritation.
+A lot of experts will tell you that using a safety razor is the way to go if you genuinely want a close shave minus the irritation.

-But if you’re not yet ready to make the leap because of the learning curve or just need something basic to shave, these two are perhaps the best cartridges razors out there if you don’t mind the cost.
+But if you’re not yet ready to make the leap because of the learning curve or just need something basic to shave, these two are perhaps the best cartridges razors out there if you don’t mind the expensive refills.

-If you’re just exploring the world of shaving, don’t know what you want and would love to learn more about the nuances of these tools then can check out this in-depth cartridge vs safety razor guide.
+If you’re just exploring the world of shaving, don’t know what you want, and would love to learn more about the nuances of these tools, they can check out this in-depth cartridge vs. safety razor guide.

 This is essentially a battle between a 3-blade and a 5-blade razor.

 What you need to know about Gillette razors and cartridge razors in general?